 - Delivered on Time (Target = > 97%)

-Seller shipping impacts buy box ownership and overlaps with pricing and availability.
-Amazon calculates this based on projected shipping time and actual shipping time
+If you don’t use FBA, seller shipping impacts buy box ownership and overlaps with pricing and availability.
+Amazon calculates how well you’re doing with shipping based on your projected shipping time and actual shipping time

-For time-sensitive and perishable items, shipping varies, but Amazon generally weighs shipping based on the following time frames:
+For time-sensitive and perishable items, shipping varies, but Amazon generally weighs shipping based on the following shipping time frames for Amazon sellers:

 - 0-2 Days